itsjustlife/dimmi/ARKHIVE/Who/Individuals/Philosophers_Thinkers/Socrates_Philosopher.md

+WHAT: Socratic Method
-WHAT: Socratic Method; WHEN: 5th c.
-BCE; WHERE: Ancient Greece
+WHEN: 5th c.
+BCE
+WHERE: Ancient Greece